nicolasmarie1/pcvs/docs/source/index.rst

    PCVS does not act as a test framework on its own.
 It does not have all the features from a test reporting interface either.
-Its purposes are to provide a new approach when building test-bases to dissociate testers from tested, to increase flexbility, reusability, ease maintenance and speed up test scheduling to minimize time to result.
+Its purposes are to provide a new approach when building test-bases to dissociate testers from tested, to increase flexibility, reusability, ease maintenance and speed up test scheduling to minimize time to result.
 It is compatible with multiple build systems and test frameworks and can be integrated in a non-destructive way inside already-existing projects.